Cutting your hair short: Are you really ready?

 If you’re planning to go really short, don’t let just anyone do the cut.
 You need some kind of connection with the stylist, especially if the hairstyle you want is a little more complicated than your usual bob.
 Your trusted hairstylist will know what’s best for you and may even suggest a better style than what you originally had in mind.
 A knowledgeable stylist might save you from a really bad choice and a year’s worth of bad hair days.
 Make sure you communicate well with your stylist to achieve the look that you’re going for.
 Oh, and don’t forget to bring photos for reference!

 4. Are you ready for the commitment?

-Contrary to popular belief, short hair is actually harder to style and maintain than long hair.
+Contrary to popular belief, short hair is actually more difficult style and maintain than long hair.
 Shorter hair loses its shape much faster than longer hair, and if you want to avoid having to go through that awkward phase where your tresses are all weird (not short enough but not long enough either), you have to be prepared to go back to the salon at least once a month for maintenance.
-You also have to be prepared to stock up on styling products to achieve the look that you want, all day, everyday.
+You also have to be prepared to stock up on styling products to achieve the look that you want, all day, every day.

 So ask yourself these questions, and if you’re still game to cut your hair short by the time you reach the end of this page, go ahead and pay your favorite stylist a visit!